Developer Guide

 end at the destroy marker (X) but due to a limitation of PlantUML, the lifeline reaches the end of diagram.

-command does the opposite — it calls Model.redoGradPad()
+The redo command does the opposite — it calls Model.redoGradPad(), which shifts the currentStatePointer once

 to the right, pointing to the previously undone state, and restores the GradPad to that state.